adamhaeger/vagrant-enonic-cms-box/README.markdown

 This might become the first open source vagrant/saltstack base box for enonic cms.

-Original Readme:

-This box is a starting point for new projects.
+This box is a starting point for new Enonic projects.
 This box has been tested on OSX, it should work on Linux and it might work on Windows.

 ## Prerequisites